Cloud Data Fusion is a fully managed, cloud-native, enterprise data integration service for quickly building and managing data pipelines.

 Create a Cloud Data Fusion instance in the Google Cloud Console.

-Find your Cloud Data Fusion instance in the Cloud Console Instances page, and click the View instance link in the Action column.
+Find your Cloud Data Fusion instance in the Google Cloud console Instances page, and click the View instance link in the Action column.
 This opens the Cloud Data Fusion UI in a new browser tab.

 Use the various pages in the Cloud Data Fusion web UI to visually design your pipelines and manage metadata.